 You can visit the Binham Priory ruins any reasonable hour.
 Hours for the church vary but when we last visited it was open for private prayer from 11:00 to 15:00.
 Get the latest here.

 It is free to visit the Binham Priory ruins and Parish Church.
 There is a donation box inside the church if you would like to contribute to the upkeep of this historic site.
 If you are looking for more free attractions, check out our list of the best things to do in Norfolk for free.

 We spent about 90 minutes exploring the ruins and the church.

 Yes.
 Kids will have fun exploring the ruins of the Priory and learning about the history.
 You will need to keep an eye on them as there are a few spots with steep drops.
 Get more ideas for things to do with kids in Norfolk.

 Yes.
 It is believed there are the ghosts of a black monk and a fiddler in the tunnels near Binham Priory.
 There have been reports of seeing the black monk at night and hearing the fiddler’s music around midnight.
-Our guide to the most haunted places in Norfolk is coming soon.
+Read more in our guide to the most haunted places in Norfolk.

 The church has toilets inside, but that will not always be open.
 When we visited there was also a temporary toilet between the café and gatehouse.

 Dogs on leads are welcome to visit the Binham Priory ruins.
 Only assistance dogs are allowed inside the church.
 Please be sure to clean up after your dog.